BNK989/personal-site/src/data/about.md

 # I dream of

-- Amazing projects of both tech and hobbie in nature.
+- Amazing projects of both tech and hobbies in nature.
 - Cool Crochet art that has a clear guide I can give a go to.
 - Traveling and meeting new people
 - Staying curious.